wuzhiyuan2000/FedCache/README.md

 ## News

-[Mar.
+[May.
 2024] We have released the second version of FedCache. [**FedCache 2.0: Exploiting the Potential of Distilled Data in Knowledge Cache-driven Federated Learning (arxiv.org**)](https://arxiv.org/abs/2405.13378)

 [Apr.
 2024] FedCache's remote information retrieval has been effectively advanced and implemented by PTaaS. [**Privacy-Enhanced Training-as-a-Service for On-Device Intelligence: Concept, Architectural Scheme, and Open Problems (arxiv.org)**](https://arxiv.org/abs/2404.10255).